DEMCON/libstored/README.md

 The example [`8_sync`](examples/8_sync) implements an application with two stores, which can be connected arbitrarily using command line arguments.
 You can play with it to see the synchronization.

+The store implementation in VHDL integrates a Synchronizer instance.
+However, it cannot be used as in intermediate node in the topology as described above;
+the FPGA has to be a leaf.

 ### <a name="debug"></a>libstored - Store for Embedded Debugger